 Over the past 25 years, England and Wales have had huge successes with teenage pregnancy.
 Based on both national and international data, this article sets out the big picture as well as explaining why it’s a good thing that there are now fewer new teenage mums each year.

-Before we dive into the data, it’s important to say that, if you are (or were) a teenage mother, there should be no shame and this article is not intended as a criticism.
+Before we dive into data, it’s important to say that, if you are (or were) a teenage mother, there should be no shame and this article is not a criticism.
 Overall, UK data says that better outcomes come from lower teenage pregnancy rates.
 But that doesn’t mean you aren’t a fantastic mum.
 Both things can be true.

 The number of children being born to teenage mothers has been falling for many years and is now only a third of what it was 15 years ago.
 For national numbers to fall by two thirds is significant and, in this case is very good news.